nchain-innovation/utxo-as-a-service/docs/Project.md

 * Fixed John issue where the logic of reading blocks from file was throwing an assert

 ---- 05/05/2023
-Make database delay and retry configurable
+* Make database delay and retry configurable

+----  22/05/2023
+* Use chain-gang instead of rust-sv
+* Detect orphan blocks

 ## In Progress